mlbrgl/kirby-algolia/README.md

 ## Unlicence

-This work is unlicenced along the the terms of <https://unlicense.org/>.
+This work is unlicenced along the terms of <https://unlicense.org/>.